 American Civil War Emancipation Proclamation

+Lincoln was disappointed that he did not get enough support for his idea to pass into law from the US Congress.
+His staff believed the Proclamation was too confusing.
 The first drafts of the Emancipation Proclamation were full of heretofore and vague and confusing language.
 In the minds of some of Lincoln's staff, this proclamation was a most important document, a momentous document.
 This new law should be clearly stated.
 They were not alone.
-Lincoln had received letters and petitions from various groups asking him to free the slaves.
+Lincoln had received letters and petitions from various groups in the North asking him to free the slaves.

 - The Confederacy was benefitting from slaves at home who produced goods and took care of the farms and plantations, while the men were off fighting.
 It was Lincoln's hope that slaves under Confederate control would hear they were freed and rebel.

-- Lincoln was quite sure his proclamation would dash any hope the Confederacy might have of foreign support of monies or supplies.
+- Lincoln was quite sure his Proclamation would dash any hope the Confederacy might have of foreign support of monies or supplies.
 Once slavery was stated as a central issue of the war, England and France would not support the South's desire to continue slavery.